NotInTheSubject/render/readme.md

 # Render

 In the project I will complete the implementation of my own rastreator.
-The project provides a makefile that make executable main-file.
+The project provides a makefile that creates executable main-file.